 Dana Murphy confers with fifth grader Rebecca about her writing draft, and they discuss the heart of her story.

-Staci Revere helps her middle school multilanguage students learn to visualize by using a web search to discover images and understand the text in a deeper way.
+Staci Revere helps her middle school multilanguage students learn to visualize by discovering images through a web search to understand the text in a deeper way.

 This is the first guided reading group in September for Cheryl Miller.
 She concludes the lesson by having students share their understanding of the text and reviewing skills that were practiced.
 This is the final video in a three-part series.